Kaizad Gustad: Early life

-Gustad was born in Bombay (now Mumbai) into a wealthy Parsi family.
+Gustad was born in Bombay (now Mumbai) into a Parsi family.
 He has an older brother and a younger sister.
 He grew up on a farm in the outskirts of Wadi, a town in the Kalaburagi district of Karnataka, where his father and grandfather owned cinema theaters and a stone quarrying business.
 He first attended the Cathedral and John Connon School in Bombay and then studied at St. Paul's School, Darjeeling.
 At the age of sixteen, he moved along with his family to Sydney, Australia.
 He later attended New York University's Tisch School of the Arts to study film.

 At the age of 18, Gustad left home and started traveling to different parts of the world.
 He kept a diary on his travels and called it "Of No Fixed Address," in reference to the fact that he had no fixed address for three years.
 He used this diary as the basis for his book of short stories entitled Of No Fixed Address, which was published in 1998.

-Filmography
+Career

-Bombay Boys
+1997 onwards

-At 28, Gustad wrote and directed his debut feature film Bombay Boys.
-It starred Naseeruddin Shah, Naveen Andrews and Tara Deshpande among others.
-It was a break out commercial and critical cult success, paving the way for independent cinema in India.
+At 28, Gustad wrote and directed his debut feature, Bombay Boys.
+It starred Rahul Bose, Tara Deshpande, Naseeruddin Shah and Naveen Andrews amongst others.
+It was a break out commercial and critical success, paving the way for independent cinema in India.
 It also travelled to several film festivals worldwide and premiered at the Toronto Film Festival in 1998, followed by the Vancouver and London Film Festivals.
 The film was nominated for best film at Verzaubert, Berlin.